yaaig-ufrgs/NeuralFastDownward-FSM/README.md

     export Torch_DIR=p   OR   export PATH_TORCH=p
     pip install -r requirements.txt
     ./build.py release
+    # And if interested in running FastDownward in debug mode:
+    ./build.py debug
     ```
    3.1.
 If torch 1.9.0 is not found, install Python <= 3.9.10.